VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

-the domain into bounded contexts in DDD is to enable you to identify and focus on those portions (bounded contexts) of the system that are more complex, subject to ever-changing business rules, or offer functionality that is key business differentiator.
+the domain into bounded contexts in DDD is to enable you to identify and focus on those portions (bounded contexts) of the system that are more complex, subject to ever-changing business rules, or offer functionality that is a key business differentiator.

 You should consider applying the CQRS pattern within a specific bounded context only when it provides identifiable business benefits, not